 - Thyme and Parsley to sprinkle

-- Place butter, milk, garlic, mustard, lemon juice, salt and pepper in a small pan and heat through.
+Warm butter, cream, garlic, mustard, lemon juice, salt and pepper in a small pan.